Debian packaging of the clevis automated encryption framework https://github.com/latchset/clevis

 SSS is a thresholding scheme.
 It creates a key and divides it into a number of pieces.
 Each piece is encrypted using another pin (possibly even SSS recursively).
 Additionally, you define the threshold t.
 If at least t pieces can be decrypted, then the encryption key can be recovered and decryption can succeed.

-Here is an example where we use the SSS pin with both the Tang and HTTP pins:
+Here is an example where we use the SSS pin with both the Tang and TPM2 pins:

 $ echo hi | clevis encrypt sss \